 The basic textbook and/or online resources for each course are provided to each student without charge.
 Students may, however, be required to purchase workbooks and/or consumable supplies for some courses.
 A complete list of maximum fees by course is approved by the Board of Education in the spring/summer of each school year for the upcoming school year.
 Assessed fees cover the cost of the resource(s) plus shipping.
+Instructional fees are typically assigned to students in late August or early September through the Student Information System.
+2025-26 student fees should be paid through the Student Information System's Parent Portal.
 ALL current and past due fees must be paid in a timely manner.
 Students with unpaid fees may not be permitted to participate in school events including but not limited to: Prom and Graduation.
 Instructional fee waivers based on economic eligibility are reviewed and approved by our Food Services Department only if written permission is granted by families as part of the enrollment process or during application for free or reduced priced meals.